-- H5.7.4.13.1 Wetlands within the Secondary Plan area were not identified as provincially significant at the time of the Scoped Subwatershed Study; however all wetlands may be subject to re-evaluation as part of the Subwatershed Impact Studies should circumstances change.
-Where wetlands exist, they have been incorporated into the Natural Heritage System. - H5.7.4.13.2 As shown on Schedule H5, a small wetland has been identified at the northeast corner of the Steeles Avenue and Trafalgar Road intersection which is associated with a headwater drainage feature.
+- H5.7.4.13.1 Wetlands within the Secondary Plan area were not identified as provincially significant at the time of the Scoped Subwatershed Study; however all wetlands will be evaluated as part of the Subwatershed Impact Studies as per the Ontario Wetland Evaluation System.
+Where wetlands exist, they have been incorporated into the Natural Heritage System. - H5.7.4.13.2 As shown on Schedule H5, a wetland has been identified at the northeast corner of the Steeles Avenue and Trafalgar Road intersection which is associated with a headwater drainage feature.
 This wetland is regulated by Conservation Halton and will require a development setback based on delineation and evaluation in the Subwatershed Impact Study.
 Further, Conservation Halton regulations do not permit interference with wetlands including removal and replication.
 As noted in H5.7.4.11.4, the Subwatershed Impact Study prepared as part of the development application will further assess this feature in conjunction with the headwater drainage feature in this location.
 A determination will be made through the Subwatershed Impact Study as to whether to retain the wetland in situ and protect it with appropriate buffers or to relocate and replicate it in a different location.